plus3it/ash-windows-formula/README.md

 ##Baselines

 For each OS version, *ash-windows* is capable of applying two primary security
+baselines:
-baselines: the baseline provided by Microsoft through the [Microsoft Security Compliance Manager (SCM)][3], and the baseline derived from a SCAP scan based on the [DISA STIG][4] benchmark.
+- **Microsoft SCM Baseline**: the baseline provided by Microsoft through the [Microsoft Security Compliance Manager (SCM)][3]
+- **DISA STIG Baseline**: the baseline derived from a SCAP scan based on the [DISA STIG][4] benchmark.

 For the Server OS versions above, the formula supports variations for both Member Servers and Domain Controllers, as defined by the Microsoft and DISA baselines.

-The **Microsoft SCM baseline** includes the following steps:

-- Install the [Maximum Segment Size (MSS)][5] extensions for the local group
-policy editor
-- Install the [Pass the Hash (PtH)][6] extensions for the local group
-policy editor
-- Apply the OS security policies from the Microsoft SCM baseline
-- Apply the IE security policies from the Microsoft SCM baseline
-- Apply the audit policies from the Microsoft SCM baseline

-The **DISA STIG baseline** includes the following steps:

-- Apply the Microsoft SCM baseline (includes everything listed above)
-- Apply the OS security policies from the DISA STIG baseline
-  - The settings configured by the baseline are available from the DISA STIG
-website
-- Apply the IE security policies from the DISA STIG baseline
-- Apply the audit policies from the DISA STIG baseline

 There is a further **Delta baseline** policy that is used to enforce additional security settings or to loosen security settings where they